DOMINICA and our GLOBAL ENVIRONMENT

 |

-aim of which is
+The aim of this non commercial website is

 to raise awareness about the destruction that we - the human race - are